 6.26 The Borough Council will look to protect, manage and actively enhance the biodiversity, geodiversity, landscape character and green Infrastructure assets of the Borough.
-Recreational disturbance can result from new retail, leisure and tourism opportunities as well as from housing.
+Adverse effects, including recreational disturbance, can result from new housing, employment, retail, leisure and tourism opportunities.
 Mitigation, for the recreational disturbance of European site birds, needs to be effective and should be chosen from a range of diverse and flexible measures.

 These include, but are not limited to, Sustainable Alternative Natural Green Space (SANGS), a financial contribution to the management of coastal issues and information packs.
 In delivering development, applicants should be required to demonstrate how this type of mitigation will be detailed and how costs have been identified for delivery.
-Mitigation will be delivered through the Mitigation Strategy and Delivery Plan.
+Mitigation will be delivered through the Mitigation Strategy and Delivery Plan and other mechanisms.